Battle of Glarus (1799): Background

 Contrary to popular thesis, the Austrians had no influence on Suvorov choosing the route over the Gotthard to cross the Alps, which could be blocked at Lake Uri; on the other hand, Suvorov ended up in Switzerland not of his own free will, since after the Battle of Novi he intended to go to Liguria to complete his victory.
 On the pass, the French offered him strong resistance, but in the Schöllenen – contrary to legend – only weak resistance.
 In total, 9,000 men under Divisional General Claude Lecourbe are said to have inflicted losses on the 21,000 Russians and Austrians at a ratio of 1 to 3 (2,000 men to 6,000).
 At the time of the Second Battle of Zurich and the Battle of Linth River (September 25–26), Suvorov had only reached Wassen.
 To break the deadlock near Altdorf, he attempted to reach Schwyz via the Kinzig Pass.
 But he learned in the Muotatal about Korsakov's defeat against Masséna in the Second Battle of Zurich and Hotze's against Divisional General Jean-de-Dieu Soult at Schänis (Linth) on 25/26 September.
 Masséna's troops prevented him from marching north, and Lecourbe prevented him from retreating south.
 The route over the Pragelpass and the Klöntal into the Linth Valley offered a way out.
 The 29-year-old Gabriel Molitor, who had recently been appointed Brigade General, had driven two Austrian military leaders out of the latter since September 25: Major General Franjo Jelačić towards Sargans and Field Marshal Lieutenant Friedrich Linken in the direction of Surselva.
 After receiving reinforcements from Masséna and Soult, on 30 September, Molitor held the Austrian brigade of Major General Franz Xaver von Auffenberg in the Klöntal.
 Auffenberg's brigade was followed by the vanguard of Major General Bagration, who helped drive the French out of the Klöntal.

 The existing reports describe the Battle of Näfels/Glarus/Netstal from different perspectives.
 Some Russian sources heroize the defeat of Suvorov and blame it on the Austrians.
 In Switzerland, supporters of the Ancien Régime viewed the field marshal as a liberator, while supporters of the Helvetic Republic viewed him as "Attila of our century," as Heinrich Zschokke called him.
-The latter was probably mainly because of the massacre of prisoners and civilians during the Russo-Turkish War or the Kościuszko Uprising.